vrano714/max30102-tutorial-raspberrypi/README.md

 >>> m = max30102.MAX30102() # sensor initialization
 >>> red, ir = m.read_sequential() # get LEDs readings
 ```

+`read_sequential()` will block until getting 100 values (default; can be changed) for each LED.
+It uses `INT` pin for checking the value availability.
+If the pin is not connected, this will blocks forever (i.e. the script will freeze).

 After that, `red` and `ir` should have 100 values each.